nicktimko/CodingWorkshops/problems/webdev/flask_team_project/README.md

 Make changes to rsvps.html (inside templates) to show images of next to the names of the people.

-### Feature 3: Add a text box next for lines of code
+### Feature 3: Add a text box next to names for lines of code
 Add an input type textbox that will take a number as input

 ### Feature 4: Display the lines of code